Our Governing Body

 David Harris - Parent Governor

-David has two children at HT.
+David has had two children at HT.
 He has spent over 20 years working in the area of sustainability and climate change with companies and investors and is passionate about this work.
-He is currently Head of Sustainable Business at London Stock Exchange Group.
-He also enjoys foraging for wild foods, and brewing his own beer.
+He currently works for London Stock Exchange Group.
+David also enjoys foraging for wild foods and brewing his own beer.

 Sam Ludlow Taylor - Parent Governor